Part of System Constraints

 “From now on, I will do it completely differently” can feel to the system like a loss of safety, control or predictability.

-HSP prefers small safe experiments: behavior that is new enough to provide feedback, but small enough to be processed.
+HSP prefers small safe experiments: output that is new enough to provide feedback, but small enough to be processed.

 A system updates through safe feedback, repetition and integration.